 When it comes to medical malpractice, there is no such thing as a minor error.
 Mistakes in administering anesthesia can cause brain damage and death.
 Failure to identify an infection can have equally catastrophic consequences.
 Making any error in medication can result in a newborn becoming afflicted with a birth injury such as Cerebral Palsy.
 There are countless ways that medical malpractice can adversely affect our lives.

 What is Medical Malpractice?

-Medical Malpractice is defined as an act of negligence by a healthcare professional, including doctors, surgeons, nurses, hospitals, chiropractors, therapists, and other licensed medical providers.
+Medical malpractice is defined as an act of negligence or carelessness by a healthcare professional, including doctors, surgeons, nurses, hospitals, chiropractors, therapists, and other licensed medical providers.

 Causes and Types of Medical Negligence

 There are many different causes and types of medical negligence.
-Our experienced New Jersey Medical Malpractice lawyers can help you pursue legal claims for injuries sustained from medical errors such as the following:
+Our experienced New Jersey medical malpractice attorneys can help you pursue legal claims for injuries sustained from medical errors such as the following:

 Birth injuries and defects can be related to issues that occur before or after delivery.
 A healthcare provider, such as a doctor or a nurse, can be considered negligent for things such as medication errors, failing to order or perform C-sections when necessary, improperly using forceps or vacuums, or applying excessive force during delivery.

 In some cases, providers may be considered negligent or deviating from standards of practice if they fail to counsel a couple regarding genetic issues.